particle-iot/docs/src/content/tutorials/product-tools/migrating-to-growth.md

 - Product access tokens issued before the change will continue to work.
 - Customers such two-legged shadow customers will continue to work with the same access tokens.

-Device claiming is not affected by the move.
+**Device claiming is not affected by moving products into an organization.**

 {{collapse op="start" label="Tell me more about device claiming"}}
 If the devices were claimed to the original product owner that will remain unchanged.
 However even though the devices appear in the product owner's sandbox device list, devices that are part of the organization product do not count against the 100 device limit!
 You can use the [device list details tool](/tutorials/product-tools/creating-a-product/#device-list-details) to see which devices count against the limits.